Correction of data

-If the information provider later detects faults in the data submitted, these faults must be reported.
-Declaration sent via Intrastat declaration service corrigates in the service.
+If the information provider later detects faults in the data submitted, these faults must be corrected.
+Declaration sent via Intrastat declaration service are corrected in the service.
 Declarations submitted via TYVI service are corrected with a special correction function.
 Declaration sent as direct message can be corrected with a correction form which you can find /tulli.fi/en/intrastat/intrastat-declaration-service.

 Usually goods items of a value less than EUR 2 000 are not corrected, unless the fault is a considerable error in quantity, for example if the value of the good is EUR 900 and the declared quantity is 200 000 kg when it should be 200 kg.
 The change in value or quantity (1st or 2nd quantity) of the commodity code should usually be at least 10% (+ or -).

 However, the correction must always be reported if an incorrect VAT registration number has been given or if arrivals have been declared as dispatches and vice versa.
 In such cases, the incorrect goods item must be deleted and the correct data must be submitted in a new declaration.
 A correction must also always be reported if the wrong statistical period has been reported, or if an entire goods item must be removed, for example if it belongs to external trade and must undergo customs clearance.

 As a rule, minor credit notes or supplementary invoices relating to deliveries of goods are not observed as corrections.
 Compensations in connection with return goods, however, are noted, but they are not declared afterwards as corrections, but as regular data to be declared, using transaction code 21.